 The intensity and frequency of RLS symptoms can vary from person to person.
 However, in moderate cases, they occur once or twice per week, and more than twice a week in more severe cases.

 Sometimes, there may also be remission periods.
 When the condition first develops, these can last weeks or even months, but usually become more consistent and frequent as the condition progresses.

 People with RLS experience the following:

-- Unpleasant sensations in the legs such as aching, itching, throbbing, pulling, or crawling that affect one or both legs, and sometimes, though rarely, the arms and the chest.
+- Unpleasant sensations in the legs, such as aching, itching, throbbing, pulling, or crawling, that affect one or both legs, and sometimes, though rarely, the arms and the chest.
 These can range in intensity from irritating to painful.
-Therefore, people with RLS tend to pace, move leg when sitting, or toss and turn in bed to rid of the uncomfortable sensations.
+Therefore, people with RLS tend to pace, move their legs when sitting, or toss and turn in bed to rid of the uncomfortable sensations.

 - Difficulty falling and staying asleep.
 Restless leg syndrome symptoms are worse in the evening and during the night.